BardOfCodes/BardOfCodes.github.io/_posts/2021-05-20-brown-joining.md

 tags: news
 ---

-I will be joining Brown University as a CS PhD student from fall 2021 with professor [Daniel Ritchie](https://dritchie.github.io/) as my advisor (hopefully!) at the [Brown Visual Computing (BVC)](https://visual.cs.brown.edu/) Lab.
+I will be joining Brown University as a CS PhD student from fall 2021 with professor [Daniel Ritchie](https://dritchie.github.io/) as my advisor at the [Brown Visual Computing (BVC)](https://visual.cs.brown.edu/) Lab.
 Exciting times ahead!